Custom Search

 Gold and silver have been worked since ancient times.
 So our modern day pewter miniatures are not new on the scene.
 They have in fact been around for a number of years.

-However, these days, pewter does seems to be enjoying a rebirth in popularity.
+However, these days, this metal does seems to be enjoying a rebirth in popularity.

 It has a way of reflecting our heritage ever so well.
 Yet it is diversified enough to be at home with today's style of living.